firebase/genkit/samples/js-schoolAgent/README.md

 - "What are the upcoming holidays I should be aware of?"
 - "What are Evelyn's grades?"

-## Development

-- `npm run dev` - Run in development mode with hot reloading
-- `npm run build` - Build the project
-- `npm start` - Run the built version

 ## Project Structure

 - `src/`
   - `agents/`
-    - `infoAgent.ts` - Main agent that uses other agents as tools
+    - `infoAgent.ts` - Main agent that uses other agents as tools, and has additional tools for general-purpose QA
     - `attendanceAgent.ts` - Specialized attendance agent
     - `gradesAgent.ts` - Specialized grades agent
   - `tools.ts` - Tool definitions